NCBI-Codeathons/lung-rna-seq/README.md

+## Project Overview
-**Overarching Project-** create an automated pipeline for single-cell RNA sequencing analysis that has UMAP visualization, automatic cell type identification (vi scSorter), differential gene expression analysis, and RNA velocity using the package velocyto.
+Create an automated pipeline for single-cell RNA sequencing analysis that has UMAP visualization, automatic cell type identification (vi scSorter), differential gene expression analysis, and RNA velocity using the package velocyto.
 We also aim to link the databases Metascape and  genecards, and integrate the two datasets.
 The goal is to see both datasets individually and visualize similariteis and differences between them.
 For example, _what cell types are shared between these data? what genes are up- or down-regulated?_, etc.

 To demonstrate our work's effectiveness, we will analyze the following ARDS datasets:
 GSE128033, GSE166766, mouseBM/SCG71.loom